ColDog/k8s-installer/readme.md

 3. Run `terraform apply`.
 4. Unseal vault, to do this you must ssh into the machine and follow the unseal steps: https://www.vaultproject.io/docs/concepts/seal.html.
-5. Set the `VAULT_ADDR` environment variable in your terminal and ensure you are authorized to access vault through the ci.
+5. Set the `VAULT_ADDR` environment variable in your terminal and ensure you are authorized to access vault through the cli.

 ### 2. Setup Cluster